jeaye/nixos-in-place/README.md

 An all-in-one script for installing NixOS on top of any existing Linux distribution.

+nixos-in-place is known to work on Ubuntu, Debian, CentOS, Fedora, and Arch, including x86 and x86_64 variants with and without LVM.

 ## How to do it
 0. **BACKUP**
 1. See the